Eepsita12/Brahmi-OCR/README.md

 - 214 Ashokan Brahmi classes
 - ~227,000 augmented training images

+## Contributors
+Developed as a team project by:
+- Eepsita Modi
+- Siddhesh Rane
+- Ronit Waghambare

 ## License
 This project workflow and associated machine learning models are developed for interpreting and preserving Brahmi scripts.